Hacker0x01/docs.hackerone.com/docs/hackers/code-of-conduct.md

 ---
-title: "Examples of Misconduct"
+title: "Code of Conduct"
-path: "/hackers/examples-of-misconduct.html"
+path: "/hackers/code-of-conduct.html"
-id: "hackers/examples-of-misconduct"
+id: "hackers/code-of-conduct"
 ---

 As HackerOne is a place for collaboration and mutual respect between programs and hackers, there are behaviors that we don't tolerate.

-HackerOne doesn't tolerate the following and will ban hackers who violate them:
+You can read the full [Code of Conduct](https://www.hackerone.com/policies/code-of-conduct).
+The following are examples of intolerable behaviors that can result in full platform bans:

 ### Extortion Tactics
 HackerOne doesn't tolerate any communication that manipulates a developer by withholding information about a vulnerability.
 This includes: